Buckeye Brownies combine a moist chocolate brownie base, a creamy peanut butter filling, and chocolate ganache topping.

 Instructions

-• NUMBER 1 TIP: Allow yourself plenty of time to make this dessert so the layers aren't rushed.
-Each layer needs a good amount of time to chill or rest.
-We like making the brownies a day ahead!
+• Number 1 Tip: Allow yourself plenty of time to make this dessert so the layers have time to chill or rest.
+I like making the brownies a day ahead!

-BROWNIES: Preheat the oven to 350 degrees F. Line a 9x9-inch baking pan (8x8-inch works too, just thicker brownies) with parchment paper, leaving an overhang.
-Prepare the brownie mix according to package instructions and transfer to the prepared pan.
-Bake according to package instructions, being careful not to over-bake.
-Remove the brownies from the oven and allow them to cool for 20 minutes.
-Then cover and place in the fridge (or freezer) while preparing the peanut butter layer.
+Brownies: Preheat oven to 350โ„‰.
+Line a 9x9-inch baking pan (or 8x8-inch for thicker brownies) with parchment paper, leaving an overhang.
+Prepare and bake brownie mix according to package instructions, being careful not to overbake.
+Remove brownies from oven and allow to cool 20 minutes.
+Then cover and place in the fridge (or freezer) while preparing peanut butter layer.

-• GANACHE: (See Note 2 for tips!)
-To make the ganache, measure the chocolate chips into a heatproof bowl.
-In a glass measuring cup, add the heavy cream and butter and microwave until steaming hot (but not boiling), about 1 to 1-1/2 minutes.
-Pour the hot cream mixture over the chocolate chips.
+• Ganache: (See note 2 for tips!)
+To make the ganache, measure chocolate chips into a heatproof bowl.
+In a glass measuring cup, add heavy cream and butter and microwave until steaming hot (but not boiling), about 1 to 1-1/2 minutes.
+Pour hot cream mixture over the chocolate chips.
 Do not stir.
-Cover the bowl with the chocolate chips to keep in the heat and let stand for 5 minutes.
-Then, stir until the chocolate is fully melted and smooth.
-If needed, microwave the mixture for 15 seconds to further melt.
-Let ganache stand for 45 minutes up to an hour at room temperature or until very thick (like a soft frosting consistency).
-Stir again and then scoop over the peanut butter layer.
-Smooth evenly on top with a butter knife.
+Cover bowl to keep in the heat and let stand 5 minutes.
+Then, stir until chocolate is fully melted and smooth.
+If needed, microwave mixture 15 seconds to further melt.
+Let ganache stand for 45 minutes up to an hour at room temperature or until very thick (soft frosting consistency).
+Stir again and scoop over peanut butter layer.
+Smooth evenly with a butter knife.

 Video